LourencoPonces/ES_19-20/backend/jmeter/README.md

 If you want to run all tests sequentially, use the `runall.sh` script.
 All arguments passed to it will be passed to JMeter.

 It simply executes `runone.sh` for every JMeter test existent, so all property loading behaviors and environment variables are inherited.

+Tip: to run tests in CLI mode use the `-n` flag.